godotengine/godot-docs/classes/class_tween.rst

 \ **Note:** You can find the correct property name by hovering over the property in the Inspector.
 You can also provide the components of a property directly by using ``"property:component"`` (eg. ``position:x``), where it would only apply to that particular component.

-Example: moving object twice from the same position, with different transition types.
+\ **Example:** Moving an object twice from the same position, with different transition types:

 .. tabs::